 Locking-on is a method of protest.
 It requires the linking of persons, hand-in-hand, usually connected via carabineers.
-But in order to make this more solidified from wrestling policemen, a large tube is fitted over
+But in order to make this more solidified from wrestling policemen, a large tube is fitted over the individuals’ grips

-the individuals’ grips extending from one’s elbow, over the hands, and up onto the other’s arm, ending at the elbow.
+extending from one’s elbow, over the hands, and up onto the other’s arm, ending at the elbow.
 At this point, once locked-on with hands and carabineers, the police are forced to cut a hole through the tube so as to pull apart the activists’ grips.
 The stronger the material, the harder the policemen’s task, the longer the lock-on.

 With excitement flying inside the Peace Camp’s “Peace Bus”, a lock-on became a must.
 That being said, a plan was devised to target the South Gate around shift change while keeping the lock-ons hidden and unseen.
 For our material, the group purchased four three-foot plastic tubes about a quarter-inch thick and with a large enough diameter to squeeze our arms through.
 I was lined up, and soon, camouflaged with large rain ponchos, Marcus and I slipped through the woods to meet our group near the gate.

 Timing was perfect once again.
 Everything fell into place, and at the right moment in traffic, five of us formed a line across the road.
 We fitted ourselves with the lock-on tubes, and then we laid down.
 The traffic came to a standstill and the gate closed.
-We were locked-on for
+We were locked-on for Peace.

 In the heart of the North Gate

-This very act afforded me the pleasure of solitary confinement.
+very act afforded me the pleasure of solitary confinement.
 In the words of Margaret Thatcher, “A crime is a crime is a crime”, and I was arrested, booked and processed, before being tossed into my cell from which I introduced you.
 There, confined to a small cream room within thick walls, I fasted, I drank my own urine, and I thought of my own thoughts, words and actions: What would Love do?

 I could find no other answer to this question but what had transpired outside the North and South Gates of Faslane on that Tuesday and Wednesday.
 I could not find any other whisperings within my heart and soul that urged of another action.
 And I saw no future for the nuclear industry if mankind wanted to continue its’ own...
 This was my time for “The Breach of the Peace”—an official charge brought down to a mere warning by the Strathclyde Police.
 N

 uclear power—whether for weaponry, energy usage, or otherwise—inevitably ends up destructive.
-From its processes of mining throughout Australia, Canada and Africa, to its shipment as ore across the world’s oceans, to the amount of energy used for enrichment, to the transfer of
+From its processes of mining throughout Australia, Canada and Africa, to its shipment as ore across the world’s oceans, to the amount of energy used for enrichment, to the transfer of the fuel rods,

-the fuel rods, to the unknown hands in which it ends up in and their indefinite uses for it—yes, nuclear energy.
+to the unknown hands in which it ends up in and their indefinite uses for it—yes, nuclear energy.
 This does not even count for the money spent on the construction of the nuclear facilities and bases, the factories and machinery, the security and surveillance, as well as the fuel and resources from start to finish—the water for mining and the transfer from one locale to the next.

 And what of morale?
 What of humanity and the respect for life?
 Or do we all just wish to allow others to kill each other, not only one another, but ourselves?
 Do we ever think of tomorrow’s tomorrow?
 Our children’s children?

 If the drive and allowance for nuclear power continues, and if this trend of fear proceeds without a transformation within our own patterns of thought, word and action, the world as we know it will follow this path to its own death.
 The nuclear industry and its current push as an alternative energy source is at the frontline of this destruction.
 It is the epitome of disrespecting life.
 It is the antithesis for respecting life.
-The nuclear industry contradicts any belief that holds life to be sacred,
+The nuclear industry contradicts any belief that holds life to be sacred, and it is

 A train & speed: strange after days of walking

-and it is up to the people, every last citizen upon this planet, to help inform each other of this inevitably and begin to see one another as one’s self.
+up to the people, every last citizen upon this planet, to help inform each other of this inevitably and begin to see one another as one’s self.
 We must learn to love others as we learn to love ourselves.
 And we must learn to love ourselves as we learn to love others.